CongducPham/LowCostLoRaGw/README.md

 Create a "Dropbox" folder in your home directory with a subforder "LoRa-test" that will be used locally.
 Please put attention to the name of the folder: they must be "Dropbox/LoRa-test" because the "post_processing_gw.py" Python script uses these paths.
 You can mount Dropbox later on (see below) if you want: the local folders and contents will be unchanged.

+    > mkdir -p Dropbox/LoRa-test

 Create a folder named "lora_gateway" for instance then copy all the files of the distrib's Raspberry folder in it.

+    > mkdir lora_gateway
+    > cd lora_gateway
+    > "copy all files here"

 DO NOT modify the lora_gateway.cpp file unless you know what you are doing.
 Check the radio.makefile file to select the radio module that you have.
 Uncomment only 1 choice or leave all lines commented if you do not have neither an HopeRF92/95 or inAir9B or a radio module with +20dBm possibility (the SX1272/76 has +20dBm feature but some radio modules that integrate the SX1272/76 may not have the electronic to support it).
 For instance, with both Libelium LoRa and inAir9 (not inAir9B) you should leave all lines commented.
 Then:

 	> make lora_gateway